 First Day: Drive from Pokhara to Beni Bazar which takes about 4 hours on a private drive.
 From here we will start the hike to Banskhara Village which is also known for its orange garden.
 Our lunch will be in Mallaj after the steep uphill over the ridge of Kaligandaki.

 Second Day: Banskharak to Nangi Village Dandakatari.
-This is one beautiful wild trail through the green forest, however, adventure comes with some steep ups hill too.
+This is one beautiful wild trail through the green forest, however, adventure comes with some steep ups hills too.
 The community lodge of Dandakatari will serve lunch on the way.

 Third-Day: This is the big day of our Mohare Community Trek.
-Firstly, the trek becomes more interesting since it mixed up with different mountain ranges, valleys, forests, grassland, and ridge trail.
+Firstly, the trek becomes more interesting since it is mixed up with different mountain ranges, valleys, forests, grassland, and ridge trail.
 Secondly, the views of alpenglow sunset from Mohare Hill is awing spectacular.
 This 3313 m viewpoint is the Highest Point of Mohare Danda Trek and comes accommodation comes with the biggest Community Lodge.
 However, most probably you have to hike with pack lunch or only one food choice in between Nangi to Mohare Hill Top.

 Most Beautiful Day of Mohare Trekking

 Fourth Day: The Most important day of Mohare Community Trek.
 You need to wake up before the sun starts to see us.
 The major viewpoint is a 2-minute hike from your bedroom.
 You can have a hot drink on the table and a camera on hand and eyes on the mountains.
-It’s not worth to describe the views from Mohare Hill view Point Better leave this on our photo story.
+It’s not worth describing the views from Mohare Hill view Point Better leave this on our photo story.
 To the best, you need to experience Mohare Danda Trek to get the best.
 Later hike to Phulbari via Poon Hill or straight.

 NOTE: If you want to do Mohare Danda Community Trek in 5 days, Pokhara to Pokhara, you can hike straight to Tikot Village.

 Sixth Day: The last day of Mohare Danda Trekking in Nepal is easy but painful.
 From Tikot village to Basheri, it takes 3-4 hours to hike down.
 The trail is all downhill towards the Kaligandaki River Valley.
-Trek comes to end here and usually drive another 4 hours to reach Pokhara.
+Trek comes to end here and usually drives another 4 hours to reach Pokhara.
 However, On this trip we visit my village home town of Baglung with is a 4 km detour from the highway to Pokhara.